This easy pickled daikon radish will be ready to eat in just one day. It’s sweet, tangy, delicious, and requires almost no prep!

 Full Nutrition Disclaimer can be found here.

-Quick picked daikon radish will typically last (food safety-wise) about 2-3 weeks.
-For the best flavor consume within 2 weeks.
+Quick-pickled daikon radish will typically last (food safety-wise) about 2-3 weeks.
+For the best flavor, consume within 2 weeks.

 Kaitlyn V.